isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-09-14-post-public-sectors-it-systems-weaknesses-as-flagged-by-ago-report-senior-minister-teo-chee-hean.md

 permalink: /media-hub/parliament/20210914-a
 layout: post
 ---
+## Managing user access and controls and using AI (Artificial Intelligence) and analytics to monitor and flag irregularities and derive insights

-## Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021
+**Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021**

+### Question

+**Ms Jessica Tan Soon Neo asked the Prime Minister** with regard to the observations of weaknesses in IT controls highlighted in the Report of the Auditor-General for the Financial Year 2020/2021 (a) to what extent has technology been used in public sector entities to administer and manage user access and controls; and (b) how is artificial intelligence and analytics used to monitor and flag irregularities and to derive insights.

+### Answer

 **Written Answer by Mr Teo Chee Hean, Senior Minister and Coordinating Minister for National Security**